Naros/governance/GOVERNANCE.md

 # Debezium Governance

-This document defines the project governance for the [Debezium](https://github.com/debezium) project.
+This document defines the project governance for the [Debezium](https://debezium.io) project.

 ## Overview

 Anyone can contribute to Debezium by following the [contribution workflow](https://github.com/debezium/debezium/CONTRIBUTE.md) or discussing features and improvements on GitHub issues.
 To become a committer in the Debezium project, start by making approved pull requests.
-After sufficient trust is built through with on Debezium, any current Debezium committer can nominate you to the steering committee for a committer role.
+After sufficient trust is built working on Debezium, any current Debezium committer can nominate you to the steering committee for a committer role.

 ## Project Roles

-For governance purposes, there are two formal roles for the Debezium project.
+For governance purposes, there are three formal roles for the Debezium project.

+* **Contributor**: Any community member who is not yet a committer.
+* **Committers**: A group of contributors with the right to merge pull requests into the Debezium repositories and publish releases.
 * **Steering Committee**: A committee composed of committers with the final authority over all decisions made on the project.

-* **Committers**: A group of contributors with the right to merge pull requests into the Debezium repositories and publish releases.
+### Contributor

+Anyone who actively participates in the Debezium project is recognized as a contributor.
+While this often includes individuals who submit code changes via pull requests, contributors also encompass those who engage in discussions on GitHub issues and pull requests.

+Contributors form the foundation of the Debezium community.
+We welcome and encourage everyone to get involved in any way they can.

 ### Debezium Committers

 A Debezium committer is an individual who has been granted the right to merge pull requests into one of several Debezium GitHub repositories.
-A pull request requires a voting/review procedure, outlined below in the [Voting Rules and Procedures](#voting-rules-and-procedures) section prior to merging.
+A pull request requires a voting/review procedure prior to merging, outlined below in the [Pull Requests](#pull-requests) section.

-Debezium's committers are listed in the [COMMITTERS.yml](./committers.yml).
+Debezium's committers are listed in the [committers.yml](./committers.yml).

 ### Steering Committee